houkinwan/CLIPdissectAutoEval/index.md

 # Methodology

 Our methodology employs three distinct approaches to evaluate neuron labels: BLIP-2 prompting, OpenCLIP with concept proportion, and OpenCLIP with embedding similarity.
 Each method provides a unique perspective on neuron functionality, utilizing top activating images to assess the relevance of CLIP-Dissect labels.
+We use these tools on CLIP-Dissects results to evaluate each neuron label with their associated activating images.

 ![Methodology Overview](flowchart.png)